Resistance in Group Therapy: 9 Clinical Strategies to Increase Participation Skip to content

-Ideally, the therapy group would run smoothly, all the participants would walk away feeling fulfilled, and the therapist could rest easy at night knowing they did their best to facilitate a helpful group.
+Ideally, a therapy group will run smoothly, all the participants will walk away feeling fulfilled, and the therapist can rest easy at night knowing they did their best to facilitate a helpful group.
 In reality, though, resistance in group therapy is a common and expected facet of the group experience.
 Instead of being bogged down by it, great therapists learn how to use resistance and ambivalence as agents for change.

 Therapists who do not will quickly find themselves shying away from therapy groups or facilitating groups with dwindling numbers.
 To help clients thrive, therapists must learn effective strategies to increase participation in group therapy by identifying, understanding, and transforming resistive behaviors.
 The result will be a more cohesive and engaged therapy group that serves as a supportive environment for all participants.